kumarvna/terraform-azurerm-virtual-machine/README.md

   instances_count            = 2
   enable_vm_availability_set = true

+  # Add public IP to your VM
+  enable_public_ip_address = true

   # Network Seurity group port allow definitions for each Virtual Machine
   # NSG association to be added automatically for all network interfaces.
   # SSH port 22 and 3389 is exposed to the Internet recommended for only testing.
   # For production environments, recommended to use a VPN or private connection.
   nsg_inbound_rules = [
     {